<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>Art Deco panther sculpture</title>
+<title>Art Deco Panther Sculpture</title>

 <dc:creator><![CDATA[Marjolein van der Slikke]]></dc:creator>

-<guid isPermaLink="false">https://www.deconamic.com/?post_type=product&#038;p=128588</guid>
+<guid isPermaLink="false">https://www.deconamic.com/?post_type=product&#038;p=128930</guid>

-<p class="p1"><span class="s1">👉</span> Discover more about <a href="https://www.deconamic.com/art-deco-panther-sculpture/" target="_blank" rel="noopener">Art Deco panthers</a></p>
+<p data-start="3485" data-end="3572">Read more about <a href="https://www.deconamic.com/art-deco-panther-sculpture/" target="_blank" rel="noopener">Art Deco panthers</a> in our blog.</p>

 ]]></content:encoded>